 The Ely and Littleport Riot are named after the bread riots of 1816 that spread from Littleport to Ely.
 On the second day of rioting terms were offered and accepted at Ely market square but ‘free beer’ and a celebration encouraged a minority to continue rioting.
 The riot was eventually quelled by the First Royal Dragoon Guards, the Royston Troup of Volunteer Cavalry and local militia.
 In all twenty four rioters were prosecuted and sentenced, five were hanged, nine were deported to Botany Bay and the rest received jail terms of one year.
 Soon after, those serving a jail sentence were also transported to Australia.
 A memorial to the five hung can still be seen on the side of St Mary’s church tower, Ely.

 The Border style of dancing performed by the Ely and Littleport Riot originates from the Welsh border with England and can be traced back to the counties of Herefordshire, Shropshire and Worcestershire.
 The Border tradition of the nineteenth and early twentieth centuries included blackfaces, use of bells and costume often consisting of ordinary clothes decorated with ribbons, strips of cloth, or pieces of coloured paper.
-Ely and Littleport Riot have brought their own flavour and interpretation to this English folk tradition; the black skirts represent the dark Fenland soil, the red hankies and bells the bloody revolt and clamor of the 1816 riots and the colourful waistcoats and costume jewelry the individuality of each dancer.
+Ely and Littleport Riot have brought their own flavour and interpretation to this English folk tradition; the black skirts or trousers represent the dark Fenland soil, the red hankies and bells the bloody revolt and clamor of the 1816 riots and the colourful waistcoats and costume jewelry the individuality of each dancer.

 There are Traditional Border Dances and Contemporary Border Dances.
 The dances performed by the Riot are a mixture of traditional and self penned, both ancient and modern.
 The dance sets have a highly variable number of performers ranging from three to nine or even, on occasion, twelve dancers.
 The dances include both stick and hankie where chorus, figures and heys blend to provide a colourful spectacle.
 Often the dances will reflect a local element, Aldreth Mill and 1816, their signature dance, being two such examples.